Alex Bowell: Pre-war cricket

 In 1908, Bowell again surpassed a thousand runs in a season, scoring 1,250 at an average of 29.76 from 25 matches; he scored three centuries during the season, notably making 160 runs against the touring Gentlemen of Philadelphia at Southampton in July.
 During the 1908 season, he played for the industrialist John Bamford's personal eleven in a first-class match against a Marylebone Cricket Club side at his Uttoxeter ground.
 Although he did not manage to reach a thousand runs for the third consecutive season in 1909, Bowell still scored 882 runs from 25 matches, averaging 24.50; his only century that season, a score of 149 runs, came against Somerset in May.
-He struggled for form in 1910, with his batting average dropping to 16.76 and his season aggregrate of runs scored falling to 574.
+He struggled for form in 1910, with his batting average dropping to 16.76 and his season aggregate of runs scored falling to 574.
 Bowell was selected for the East of England in 1910, playing a first-class match against the West of England at Cardiff, representing the East alongside Hampshire teammates Alec Kennedy, Mead, and Jimmy Stone.
 The Portsmouth Evening News observed that Bowell had suffered from "a loss of confidence" throughout the season, whilst the Bournemouth Daily Echo remarked that his season had been "disastrous".

 Prior to the 1911 season, Bowell coached at the University of Oxford.
 He returned to form in 1911, scoring 1,418 runs at an average of 30.17 from 25 matches; he made two centuries during the season, with his highest score (146 runs) coming against Sussex in August.
 His form foundered again in 1912, with him scoring 683 runs at an average of 18.45 from 27 matches.
 He would enjoy his best season in county cricket in 1913, scoring 1,627 runs at an average of 31.28 from 28 matches.
 He made five centuries during the season, with his highest score that season (193 runs) coming against Oxford University, with his century coming in under an hour.
 His innings was said by the Hampshire Telegraph to have "blended sound defence with hard driving and clever leg hitting".
 During the season, he would deputise for Stone as Hampshire's wicket-keeper in their match against Kent.
 His good form continued into the 1914 season, with 1,267 runs at an average of 27.54 from 29 matches; he made three centuries during the season, most notably scoring a double century against Lancashire.
 In the match, which had been moved from Portsmouth to Bournemouth due to the outbreak of the First World War, he made 204 runs in Hampshire's first innings of 377 all out.
 Earlier in the season, he had been afforded a benefit match against Sussex in July, raising £425.